ibireme/yyjson/doc/BuildAndTest.md

 ```

 # Use CMake to generate project
-If you want to build or debug `yyjson` with other compiler or IDE, try these commands:
+If you want to build or debug `yyjson` with another compiler or IDE, try these commands:
 ```shell
 # Clang for Linux/Unix:
 cmake .. -DCMAKE_C_COMPILER=clang -DCMAKE_CXX_COMPILER=clang++